Phase 2 At A Glance

-An energy champion can be an energy manager or other staff member who can maintain project momentum, be the main point of contact, support project site investigation and project development efforts, coordinate with utilities, and assist with contract document development.
+An energy champion can be an energy manager or other staff member who will maintain project momentum, serve as the project's main point of contact, support site investigation and project development efforts, coordinate with utilities, and assist with contract development.

-A contracting officer executes procurement steps and ensures that project documents adhere to federal regulations while addressing specific agency needs.
+A contracting officer executes each step of the procurement process and ensures that project documents adhere to federal regulations while addressing specific agency needs.

 Step 2: Include Pertinent Personnel and Others Affected by the Project

-A strong distributed energy project team should include agency personnel representing the facility mission along with staff with pertinent energy management responsibility and authority.
-It should also include personnel affected by the project, such as finance and accounting, electrical engineers and technical staff, site operations managers and site planners, environmental and sustainability personnel, legal, real property, and agency leadership.
+A strong distributed energy project team should include agency personnel representing the facility mission as well as staff with pertinent energy management responsibility and authority.
+It should also include personnel affected by the project, such as finance and accounting staff, electrical engineers and technical resources, site operations managers and site planners, environmental and sustainability personnel, and legal, real property, and agency leadership.

 Step 3: Engage External Experts and Stakeholders

-By engaging external experts and stakeholders early in the distributed energy project development process, agencies can gain support for projects.
-External experts and stakeholders can include Federal Energy Management Program personnel, utility representatives, other agencies in the area that might participate in the project, and other stakeholders.
-Local regulators, fire-protection and transportation authorities should also be consulted.
-Other local stakeholders, such as the State Historic Preservation Officer, may also need to be consulted.
+Engaging external experts and stakeholders early in the distributed energy project development process helps agencies gain support for projects.
+External experts and stakeholders can include Federal Energy Management Program personnel, utility representatives, and other agencies in the area that might participate in the project.
+Additionally, local stakeholders including regulators, fire protection and transportation authorities, and potentially, the State Historic Preservation Officer should be consulted.